 Hypoplasia/Aplasia of the Thymus

 The developmental disorder called DiGeorge syndrome is an uncommon condition marked by a significant reduction or absence of thymus function.
-Caused by a gene mutation, and children with the disease will have severe immunodeficiency, a high risk of infections, and hypoparathyroidism.
+Caused by a gene mutation, children with the disease will have severe immunodeficiency, a high risk of infections, and hypoparathyroidism.

 Thymic Follicular Hyperplasia